 - Wash and peel the potatoes.
 Cut into small chunks (1-2 inches; the smaller the pieces the faster they will cook).

 - Spray the slow cooker with nonstick cooking spray.
 Place the potatoes into the slow cooker.
 Sprinkle with in 1 teaspoon salt and ½ teaspoon black pepper; stir to coat.
 Slice stick of butter Into 8 tablespoons and arrange on top of the potatoes.
 Pour In broth, careful not to disturb the potatoes.

 - Cook on high for 3-4 hours, until the potatoes are very tender.
 Switch the slow cooker to the warm setting.

-- If there are any brown bits on the sides of the slow cooker, scrape them off with a spoon and discard.
-Mash the potatoes with a potato masher, or for a very smooth consistency, use a hand mixer.
+- Mash the potatoes with a potato masher, or for a very smooth consistency, use a hand mixer.

-- Slowly stir in the melted butter.
+- Slowly stir in the warmed heavy cream, salt and pepper.
 Potatoes will be thick and creamy.
-For a thinner consistency, add another ½ cup of milk or cream.
-Taste, and add more salt and pepper as desired.
+Add more butter or cream until desired consistency and flavor is reached.
+Taste, and add salt and pepper as desired.

 - Keep mashed potatoes in the slow cooker on the warm setting until ready to serve; up to 4 hours.